 Shop snoop around the Strand Antiques Shop.
-This store is situated on Devonshire Road which is just off Chiswick High Road.
-The name is a bit misleading but they used to be located at the Strand-on-the-Green, also in Chiswick, before they moved some sixteen years ago.
+This store is on Devonshire Road, which is just off Chiswick High Road.
+The name is a bit misleading, but they used to be located at the Strand-on-the-Green, also in Chiswick, before they moved some sixteen years ago.
 It’s such a magical place to discover everything from collectable furniture, lighting, home accessories, decorative objects and something for your curiosity cabinet.
 If you’re looking for antiques and collectables, antique lighting London, antique accessories for the home or Chiswick High Road Shops then do check out the Strand Antiques Shop.

 My Favourite Five Pieces from the Strand Antiques Shop

 Brighten up your living room or hallway with this exotic parrot painted decorative ornament.
-With a lovely yellow background featuring gold detailing and a colourful parrot, it is certainly a stand out piece.
+With a lovely yellow background featuring gold detailing and a colourful parrot, it is undoubtedly a stand out piece.
 Parrots were on trend this summer and are still great for decoration as we head into the winter months – £16.

 Parrot Painted Decorative Ornament

 Gluggle Jugs are fun.
 Shaped like a fish, they make a ‘glug’ sound when you pour liquid, hence the hilarious but apt name.
 These are very versatile and can be used to pour water, wine, used to store your kitchen utensils like wooden spoons, as a vase or an ornament.
-These were originally made by Thomas Forester and Son during the late 1870s in the Staffordshire although some people associate with Dartmouth Pottery – £15 (to buy new large versions cost around £29.50).
+These were initially made by Thomas Forester and Son during the late 1870s in the Staffordshire although some people associate with Dartmouth Pottery – £15 (to buy new large versions cost around £29.50).

-I thought this 1950s plate was interesting and would be ideal to hang on the wall as decoration.
+I thought this 1950s plate was interesting and would be ideal for hanging on the wall as decoration.
 The front features an abstract black and white selection of household furniture and objects including a coffee table and plant on a stand.
 The back says ‘Homemaker’ made by Ridgway Potteries Ltd in Staffordshire.
 I did a bit of research and discovered that this is a desirable piece of tableware designed in 1957 by Enid Seeney.
 She attended the Burslem School of Art and later joined Ridgway Potteries – £14.

 Ridgway Potteries Homemakers 1950s Plate